 Long before the stay at home orders were issued due to Covid-19, I was a freelance writer, which means that much like today, I was at home for hours and days and eons with my son.
 Except I was a freelance writer years ago, and my son was very little.
 Like maybe 2 or 3.
 And I would balance making words for money, and caring for an extremely active and squiggly kid.
 He climbed on everything constantly, including me.
 I remember one day he was climbing on me while drinking milk and he spilled milk on my laptop and I most certainly cried over that spilled milk.

 I likely went back to corporate marketing shortly after the milk/laptop incident.
 Now my son and I are back to existing in the same house for hours and days on end.
 Except now a few things have changed.
-The main thing to change (mercifully): My son is too old to watch to Happy Feet repeatedly because he’s now 14.
+The main thing that has changed (mercifully) is my son is too old to watch to Happy Feet repeatedly.
+He’s now 14.

 Like I said, I’m an okay parent, but I made one really great parenting decision and that was getting the Wacom One for his distance learning.
 When I brought it home, my son immediately cleaned his room.
 I mean, I feel like I could stop this blog post here and I’d have a good bunch of you running to Wacom estore to purchase one.
 Go ahead!!
 You don’t need to read the rest!